Skip to Content

 I have made this recipe in both a Morphy Richards (1.6L) and a Ninja Soup Maker (1.4L).

 Simply add everything to the soup maker, add enough hot water up to the line and give everything a good stir.
-If you want a thick soup I recommend adding two tins (400g).

 You can either make it on chunky or smooth.
 I have done it both ways – I think my favourite is chunky followed by a quick manual pulse/blend at the end to give it that in between consistency.

-Server with tortilla crisps, grated cheese or some crusty bread.
+Serve with tortilla crisps, grated cheese or some crusty bread.
 It is a deliciously filling soup with a hint of spice.

 Spicy Bean Soup